 For many years, Scotiabank has maintained close ties with Cineplex and the SCENE loyalty program by issuing SCENE co-branded credit and debit cards.

-As of November 22, 2021, the Big 5 bank and the cinema giant will take their relationship to the next level by combining their respective points programs: Scotia Rewards and SCENE will merge to become Scene+.
+As of December 13, 2021, the Big 5 bank and the cinema giant have taken their relationship to the next level by combining their respective points programs: Scotia Rewards and SCENE have merged to become Scene+.

 Everything’s largely staying the same, and the features of Scotia Rewards program that we’ve come to appreciate will still be around.

 However, there are a few minor changes to take note of, as well as a few mildly interesting new opportunities that arise.